 During college, he spent a semester in Rome with the Tyler School of Arts, studying painting and drawing with Stanley Whitney and Marina Adams and printmaking with Mario Teleri Biason.

-He now lives with his wife and son in Seattle, Washington.
+He now lives with his wife and child in Seattle, Washington.